tomas-fryza/avr-course/Docs/HOWTO_windows.md

     > If USB drivers for AVR boards are missing, download and install [Arduino IDE](https://www.arduino.cc/en/Main/Software) (it includes all drivers:).
     >

-10. Open a new terminal in menu **Terminal > New Terminal** and change working directory to `Labs/01-demo`.
+10. Open a new terminal in menu **Terminal > New Terminal** and change working directory to `Examples/blink`.

     ```bash
-    cd Labs
+    cd Examples
-    cd 01-demo
+    cd blink
     ls
     ```